-This study of the development of the art of hymn writing from the days of the early church to the present focuses on the discussion and identification of major hymn tunes.
-Prerequisites: Junior standing and MUS 231 or 241, or permission of the instructor.
+This study of the development of the art of hymn writing from the days of the early church to the present; focuses on the musical, poetic, and theological elements of hymns, historical periods of hymnody, major authors, composers, texts, tunes, and the use of hymns in modern worship services.
+Prerequisites: Junior standing and MUS 231or 241, or permission of the instructor.
 Fall, odd-numbered years.